 To complete the hike, descend on the well-marked trail through stunted red and jack pine trees, past beautiful lichen covered rock outcrops to a trail that parallels the highway.
 If there aren’t any cars, you can cross the highway and head for the beach.
 It’s a fitting end to the hike and a perfect place to enjoy a picnic.

-This five kilometre hike offers some of the best views in Lake Superior Provincial Park.
+This 5 km hike offers some of the best views in Lake Superior Provincial Park.
 Allow two to three hours to do the loop.

 Finding the Nokomis trailhead

-You’ll find the trailhead 200 kilometres north of Sault Ste.
-Marie and 27 kilometres south of Wawa.
+You’ll find the trailhead 200 km north of Sault Ste.
+Marie and 27 km south of Wawa.
 Its across the highway from a large parking lot at Old Woman Bay.
 You do have to pay for parking.
 It’s $7.50 for four hours of parking or $5.25 for two hours of parking.

 All in all the Nokomis Trail is a great hike and a really good way to get some exercise when you’re driving along the Trans-Canada Highway.